-Diagnostics: Swallow Evaluation
+Diagnostics: Swallow Evaluations

 Swallowing is a complex reflex with profound impact on one’s health.
 Swallowing abnormalities can threaten not only the sociability of eating but also poor nutrition, dehydration, and aspiration pneumonia.
 Various techniques of evaluating the safety and effectiveness of one’s swallow function are described below.
 Each technique has its advantages and disadvantages, and no technique perfectly demonstrates all causes of swallowing dysfunction.
 A physician therefore chooses which swallow evaluation technique based on currently available information.